simplexity-lab/DeepCollision/README.md

 This repository contains:

-1. The **[algorithm](https://github.com/simplexity-lab/DeepCollision/tree/main/algorithms)** of DeepCollision, which includes pseudocode for DQN-Based environment configuration and the DQN hyperparameter settings;
+1. **[algorithms](https://github.com/simplexity-lab/DeepCollision/tree/main/algorithms)** - The algorithm of DeepCollision, which includes pseudocode for DQN-Based environment configuration and the DQN hyperparameter settings;
-2. All raw data and plots for the **[pilot-study](https://github.com/simplexity-lab/DeepCollision/tree/main/pilot-study)**;
+2. **[pilot-study](https://github.com/simplexity-lab/DeepCollision/tree/main/pilot-study)** - All raw data and plots for the pilot study;
-3. A dataset contains all the raw data and analysis results for the **[formal-experiment](https://github.com/simplexity-lab/DeepCollision/tree/main/formal-experiment)**;
+3. **[formal-experiment](https://github.com/simplexity-lab/DeepCollision/tree/main/formal-experiment)** - A dataset contains all the raw data and analysis results for the formal experiment;
-4. The **[rest-api](https://github.com/simplexity-lab/DeepCollision/tree/main/rest-api)** endpoints for environment configuration and one example to show the **[useage](https://github.com/simplexity-lab/DeepCollision/blob/main/rest-api/README.md)** of the APIs.
+4. **[rest-api](https://github.com/simplexity-lab/DeepCollision/tree/main/rest-api)** - The REST API endpoints for environment configuration and one **[example](https://github.com/simplexity-lab/DeepCollision/blob/main/rest-api/README.md)** to show the usage of the APIs.

 <!-- > To facilitate reviewing our proposed approach, reviewers please refer to the corresponding data in this repository:<br/>
 > **[algorithms](https://github.com/simplexity-lab/DeepCollision/tree/main/algorithms)**, pseudocode for DeepCollision and Hyper-parameters of DQN in DeepCollision;<br/>